 These boots aren't fully waterproof, however, and our submersion test revealed that they leak at the seam attaching the lower boot to the upper shaft if submerged in water for an extended period.
 And, because these boots have a loose fit that lacks support, they aren't ideal for winter hiking or snowshoeing.
 That said, if you're looking for a simple, easy to use boot, then the Greenbay 4 is an excellent choice.

 Columbia Bugaboot Plus IV Omni-Heat

-The Columbia Bugaboot Plus IV is a versatile winter boot that scored relatively well across our tests but truly impressed us with its traction.
+The Columbia Bugaboot Plus IV is a versatile winter boot that scores relatively well across our tests but truly impresses with its traction.
 With a unique sole design and tread reminiscent of a snow tire, these boots grip where others slip.
 They provide predictable and confidence-inspiring traction on firm snow and icy conditions.
 Columbia's Omni-heat thermal reflective lining helps make these boots feel warmer than their 200g of insulation might suggest.
 It also helps them boast a high warmth-to-weight ratio.
 They are one of the most user-friendly lace-up boots in our test, with a less complicated system than most of the competition.
-The fit is generally good.
-It's slightly roomier than similar boots with a supportive upper and soft insulated lining.
+The fit is generally good, slightly roomier than similar boots with a supportive upper and soft insulated lining.

 Read review: Columbia Bugaboot Plus IV

 Best for Wearing Around Town